atan009/vimrc/README.md

 	map <c-space> ? "set ctrl + <space> to ?(backwards search) nnormap gV `[v`] "selects the block of characters that was in INSERT mode last time

-For tips on moverments in Vim, check on [Hacker's Blog: VIm Movements] (http://nerd-hacking.blogspot.com/2006/05/vim-movements.html)
+For tips on moverments in Vim, check on [Hacker's Blog: Vim Movements] (http://nerd-hacking.blogspot.com/2006/05/vim-movements.html)

 For more color for cursorline adjustment, go to [The Vim Editor: Colortest:xterm 256 color test and visual color list] (http://www.vim.org/scripts/script.php?script_id=1349)